SavvyOpen/SoChat/README.md

 1. **Secure Web Login System**
    - Robust session management with PHP sessions, protecting against session hijacking.
-   - Password security: hashed both client-side and server-side.
+   - Password security: zero-knowledge on the server, with client-side enhancement.
    - SQL protection: uses prepared statements / parameterized queries to prevent SQL injection.
    - Per-user authentication with session state maintained across requests.
    - **Mandatory Multi-Factor Authentication (MFA) with TOTP**: all users are required to use TOTP for login, with admin-approved enrollment and compatibility with standard authenticator apps.